PacificCommunity/COMTRADE/README.md

 Comtrade is a United Nations trade database(https://comtradeplus.un.org/), which needs an API to access.
 Currently, I've got mine hardcoded, but all that will change.
 The FFA data is derived from https://www.ffa.int/publications-and-statistics/statistics/

+This project used RDCOMClient to read the FFA data.

 Objective:
 I'm hoping to use this information to start making both throughput measures, and estimates of "world demand".